Yagasaki7K/website-yagasaki/docs/Documentation/unable-to-write-file.md

-# Unable to Write File no Linux/VS Code
+# Unable to Write File on Linux/VS Code

 I recently encountered this issue, and I knew it was a permission problem.